vinyldns/terraform-provider-vinyldns/website/docs/r/record_set.html.md

 * `record_nsdnames` - (Optional) If the record is an NS record, a list of the record set's nsdname values.

+* `record_ptrdnames` - (Optional) If the record is a PTR record, a list of the record set's ptrdname values.

 * `record_cname` - (Optional) If the record is a CNAME, the record's value.